 Professor Ivey specializes in environmental history, looking at the intersections of this field with cultural, ethnic and labor history.
-She completed her doctoral work on the ecological and social consequences of capitalist agriculture on the Central Coast of California, and is currently working on a book that explores the links among the changing environment, immigration, and class conflict in that region in the early 20th century.
-She is the author of "Ethnicity in the Land: Lost Stories in California Agriculture" which appeared in Agricultural History in 2007, and has published smaller pieces in Environmental History and Reviews in American History.
+She completed her doctoral work on the ecological and social consequences of capitalist agriculture on the Central Coast of California.
+She is the author of “Apples and Experts: Evolving Notions of Sustainability" which appeared in Global Environments and “Ethnicity in the Land: Lost Stories in California Agriculture" which appeared in Agricultural History, and has published smaller pieces in Environmental History and Reviews in American History.
+She is currently working on two pet research projects on hiking and the Japanese Internment, and is brewing a manuscript on sustainability and the labor movement in California agriculture.
 Professor Ivey is the coordinator of the Public History program at CSU East Bay and works with local museums and historical institutions to offer student internships and link student work to public venues.
 She teaches courses in the history of California and the West, as well as in environmental, immigration, and public history.

 Professor Andrews specializes in the history of early America and the new republic, with emphases on religion, antislavery, and the history of the book.
 Prof. Andrews has been recipient a Faculty Fellowship with the Pew Program in Religion and American History and grants from the Gilder-Lehrman Fellowship Foundation, the American Philosophical Society, and the Bibliographical Society of America among others.
 Her work includes The Methodists and Revolutionary America, published in 2000 by Princeton University Press and awarded the 2001 Hans Rosenhaupt Memorial Book Award by the Woodrow Wilson National Fellowship Foundation, as well as numerous articles, reviews, and review essays.
 She has served as an advisor with the Humanities West program on Benjamin Franklin and as Content Coordinator for Words That Made America, a federal Teaching American History grant with Alameda County Office of Education.
 Most recently she attended the ever-popular Rare Book School at the University of Virginia to study early American printing and publishing.
 She proudly teaches the U.S. History survey and upper division courses on early America, historical writing, and historical research methods.